Glasscock Center Staff

 310C Glasscock Building

-Emily Brady became Director of the Glasscock Center for Humanities Research on May 1st, 2018.
-She is the third director of the Center and the first holder of the Susanne M. and Melbern G. Glasscock Director’s Chair.
-Dr. Brady came to Texas A&M from the University of Edinburgh, where she was Professor of Environment and Philosophy.
-She is also a Professor of Philosophy, with research and teaching interests spanning aesthetics and philosophy of art, environmental ethics, eighteenth-century philosophy, and animal studies.
+Emily Brady is the third director of the Center and the first holder of the Suzanne M. and Melbern G. Glasscock Director’s Chair.
+She came to Texas A&M from the University of Edinburgh, where she was Professor of Environment and Philosophy.
+As a Professor of Philosophy at A&M, her research and teaching interests span aesthetics and philosophy of art, environmental ethics, and eighteenth-century philosophy.
 She has published seven books, including Aesthetics of the Natural Environment (Edinburgh University Press, 2003) and The Sublime in Modern Philosophy: Aesthetics, Ethics, and Nature (Cambridge University Press, 2013).
-Her current book project is a philosophical history of aesthetics of nature in the eighteenth century.
+Her current book project, Planetary Aesthetics, constructs a new agenda for aesthetics which engages with climate change and other pressing environmental problems.
 Since assuming leadership of the Glasscock Center, Dr. Brady has been dedicated to broadening interdisciplinary and cross-disciplinary collaborations across the University through the Center’s new initiative, Humanities: Land Sea Space and demonstrating the vital importance of the humanities by increasing public engagement.

 More information about Dr. Brady can be found here.